chapmancbVCU/chappy-php-starter/docs/using_apis.md

 <br>

-### B. GeoLocate Data
+### B. GeoLocate Data <a id="geo-locate-data"></a>
-The following example demonstrates how the frontend performs a geolocation lookup based on a user’s search input.
+The following example demonstrates how the frontend performs a GeoLocation lookup based on a user’s search input.
 This request uses your backend’s /weather/search endpoint, which proxies the OpenWeatherMap Direct Geocoding API.

 This feature is typically used for:
 - auto-complete search bars